Canon 5D vs 70D

 It is notable that the 70D offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 5D does not offer wifi capability.
+In contrast, the 5D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 5D and the 70D have been discontinued, but can regularly be found used on eBay.
+Both the 5D and the 70D have been discontinued, but can regularly be found used on ebay.
 The 5D was replaced by the Canon 5D Mark II, while the 70D was followed by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon 70D Manual.
+Further information on the features and operation of the 5D and 70D can be found, respectively, in the Canon 5D Manual (free pdf) or the online Canon 70D Manual.

 So how do things add up?
 Which of the two cameras – the Canon 5D or the Canon 70D – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Canon EOS 5D: